Icradle-Innovations-Ltd/RemoteSensingAnalyzer/README.md

 9. **Netlify Deployment Issues**:
    - Error messages like `python-build: definition not found`, `404 (Not Found)`, or `No matching distribution found for streamlit==1.45.0`
    - These issues are caused by Netlify trying to install Python dependencies
-   - The repository now includes a completely static approach for Netlify:
+   - The repository now includes a completely separate directory for Netlify deployment:
-     - `netlify.toml`: Specifies no build command and the public directory
+     - `netlify-static/`: A directory containing only the files needed for Netlify
-     - `public/index.html`: A static HTML page that redirects to the Render deployment
+     - `netlify-static/index.html`: A static HTML page that redirects to the Render deployment
-     - `public/_redirects`: A Netlify-specific file that handles redirects
+     - `netlify-static/_redirects`: A Netlify-specific file that handles redirects
-     - `.netlifyignore`: Ignores all Python files and dependencies
-     - `.npmrc`: Prevents npm from installing dependencies
-     - `.nvmrc`: Specifies the Node.js version
+     - `netlify-static/netlify.toml`: Configuration for Netlify
-   - This approach avoids all dependency issues by not using any build process
+   - This approach avoids all dependency issues by completely separating the Netlify deployment from the main application
    - If you encounter deployment issues:
-     - Make sure you're using the latest `netlify.toml` configuration
+     - Make sure you're using the `netlify-static` directory as the base directory
-     - Check that the `public` directory exists and contains `index.html` and `_redirects`
-     - Set the publish directory to `public` in the Netlify dashboard
+     - Set the publish directory to `.` in the Netlify dashboard
+     - Set the build command to `echo 'Static site, no build needed'`
      - Try clearing the Netlify cache and redeploying
      - In the Netlify dashboard, go to Site settings > Build & deploy > Continuous Deployment > Build settings and set:
-       - Base directory: Not set
+       - Base directory: `netlify-static`
-       - Build command: `echo 'No build needed'`
+       - Build command: `echo 'Static site, no build needed'`
-       - Publish directory: `public`
+       - Publish directory: `.`

 ### Git Commands for Contributing